AisAif/Bookshelf-Restful-Api/README.md

 # Bookshelf Restful API with Hapi

-You can access demo server with url: book.ais-aif.my.id
+You can access demo server with url: https://book.ais-aif.my.id

 ## List routes: